gibernas/docs-software_reference/book/software_reference/01_linux/20_linux.md

 Go to the directory you want.
 If you just use:

-    laptop $ cd
+    $ cd

-then you will go to your home directory, i.e., ~
+then you will go to your home directory, i.e., ~/home/user/

+To go up one directory use:

+    $ cd ..

 ## `sudo` {#sudo}